Carshy/To-Do-List-JS-App/README.md

 1. Clone https://github.com/Carshy/To-Do-list-JS-App.git to your local machine.
 2. Run npm install to install dependancies.
-3. cd into the Restaurant-Page directory and navigate into the dist directory.
+3. cd into the To-Do-List-JS-App directory
 4. npm start to open a live page

 That's it!
 You can play with it as you wish :smile: